BREWSTER-HOPEWELL JUNCTION, NEW YORK

 -BIKE IT OR HIKE IT-

-Note; To reach the next section you must carry your bike down stairs to Peaceable Hill Rd and head left to Main St. Turn left on Main St to E Main and head left to another set of stairs back up to the trail.
+Note; Detour.
+To reach the next section you must carry your bike down a long set of stairs to E Main St. Then travel on-road left (south) along E Main St, then right on Main St to your first right on Peaceable Hill Rd to another set of stairs back up to the trail.
 About a 0.4 mile detour.
-Not recommended for kids on bikes.

 CLICK HERE FOR MAP